-The modem is a device that sends a carrier signal through an input signal called a modulating signal, it has been used since the 1960s, mainly because direct transmission of electronic signals over long distances is not effective.
+The modem is a device that sends a carrier signal through an input signal called a modulating signal.
+It has been used since the 1960s, mainly because direct transmission of electronic signals over long distances is not adequate.

 What Is a Modem in Computer Networking?